Gebel el-Silsila: West bank subsites

-South of Horemheb's Great Speos are a collection of erected royal stelae.
-The stelae date to a variety of reigns.
+Royal Stelae: South of the Speos are four monumental royal stelae (The Nile Stelae).
 They include a rock stela depicting Ramesses V before Amun-Re, Mut, Khons and Sobek.
 Ramesses III is shown offering Maat to Amun-Re, Mut and Khons.
 From a much later time is the stele of Shoshenq I. The scene shows Shoshenq accompanied by his son Iuput.
 The text is dated to year 21 of his reign.
-The goddess Mut leads the king and his son before Amun-Re, Re-Harakhti and Ptah.
+The goddess Mut leads the king and his son before Amun-Re, Re-Harakhti and Ptah..

-South of the royal stelae several cut shrines are found.
-These include shrines for the Scribe of the Treasury of Thutmose, the Overseer of the Seal of Min (from the time of Hatshepsut and Thutmosis III), an official named Maa, and the Scribe of the Nome Ahmose (from the time of Hatshepsut and Thutmosis III).
+South of the royal stelae many cenotaphs are located.
+These include shrines for the Scribe of the Treasury of Thutmose, the Overseer of the Seal of Min (from the time of Hatshepsut and Thutmose III), an official named Maa, and the Scribe of the Nome Ahmose (from the period of Hatshepsut and Thutmose III).

-North of the royal stelae more shrines can be found.
-One shrine belonged to an official dated to the reigns of Hatshepsut and Thutmosis III: User, vizier.
+North of the royal stelae more cenotaphs can be found.
+One shrine belonged to an official dated to the reigns of Hatshepsut and Thutmose III: User, vizier.
 A shrine at this site records User's family, including his father Amethu called Ahmose.

 Further shrines were constructed near the river.
-Most of these date to the reigns of Hatshepsut and Thutmosis III.
+Most of these date to the reigns of Hatshepsut and Thutmose III.
 Included are the shrines of some high-ranking officials such as the Overseer of the Granaries Minnakht, the Overseer of the Seal and Royal Herald Sennufer, the Overseer of the Seal Nehesy, the Overseer of the Prophets of Upper and Lower Egypt Hapuseneb, and the Great Steward of the Queen Senenmut.
 Senenmut's is noteworthy because the inscriptions show a change in the status of Hatshepsut.
 She is said to be the "King's First-born Daughter" and she is depicted as a pharaoh in a striding fashion.